thegraceoflayla/star-wars-weight-calculator/README.md

 > 3. Then run `npm start`.
 > 4. Now you can open the app at `localhost:1235` within your browser.

-Note: Once the app has been compiled, you can run the test suite by using `npm test`.
+Note: You can run the test suite by using `npm test`.